rb16b/Accelerate-Dev/README.md

 ## Pod Budget Distribution Exercise

-A Pod Disruption Budget is a Kubernetes resource that specifies the minimum number of pods that must remain available during a disruption caused by voluntary actions (like scaling down) or involuntary actions (like node failures or cluster upgrade)
+A Pod Disruption Budget is a Kubernetes resource that specifies the minimum number of pods that must remain available during a disruption caused by voluntary actions (like scaling down) or involuntary actions (like node failures or cluster upgrades)

 Make sure you are dev-UserX project.
 View the pdb.yaml file to see the configuration.

 Since PDB has a min value set to 1, the actual pod has to have a higher number of instances.
-If number of pods instances configured in Deployment and PDB are the same, cluster upgrade would not be able to drain a node with pod configured like that.
+If the number of pods instances configured in the Deployment and PDB are the same, the cluster upgrade would not be able to drain a node with a pod configured like that.

-Before applying PDB configuration we need to set replica count to 2 for rest-fighys
+Before applying PDB configuration, we need to set the replica count to 2 for rest-fighys

 Run $  oc scale dc/rest-fights --replicas=2